aiven/devportal/docs/products/postgresql/howto/migrate-db-to-aiven-via-console.rst

 .. topic:: Cannot migrate the database using logical replication?

-   If your connection test returns information that you cannot migrate the database using logical replication due to the missing superuser permissions or ``aiven_extras`` extension, you can still migrate your data using the dump method.
+   If your connection test returns information that you cannot migrate the database using the logical replication due to the missing superuser permissions or ``aiven_extras`` extension, you can still migrate your data using the dump method.

    To start a dump, select checkbox **Start the migration using a one-time snapshot (dump method)**.